 We believe it is more important than ever to continue to earn the support of our generous donors through financial discipline, thoughtful programming and demonstrable impact of our work.
 Because of you, our visionary donors, we are advancing breakthroughs in science and technology that strengthen our nation’s security and economic vitality, while tackling the complex and daunting challenges of today.
 We are incredibly grateful for your commitment to the Hertz Foundation and for your continued support.

-Nearly half–45 percent–of all Hertz Fellows have made at least one gift to the foundation, and many have given every year.
-In fiscal year 2020, gifts were received from 332 fellows and friends.
-Once again, the annual percentage of fellows who supported the foundation (24 percent) topped graduate alumni giving to every major US research university except for one Ivy League university.
-Especially in this challenging year, we are incredibly grateful for the loyal support from our fellows, friends, and partnership organizations.
+Half of all Hertz Fellows have made at least one gift to the foundation, and almost 30% of our community gives consistently year after year.
+Once again, the annual percentage of fellows who supported the foundation (27%) topped graduate alumni giving to every major U.S. research university except for one Ivy League university.
+We are incredibly grateful for the loyal support from our fellows, parents, friends and partners.

 Treasurer, Hertz Foundation

 The Fannie and John Hertz Foundation is a tax-exempt 501(c)(3) not-for-profit organization.

 Our tax ID is 36-2411723.